- Better: price and feature set The 1More Sonoflow is cited as a cheaper rival with case and noise canceling.

 Bottom Line

-Choose the Marshall Major V for huge battery life, compact retro style, and excellent physical controls.
-Skip it if you need ANC, a case, or consistently neutral sound.
+Choose the Marshall Major V for huge battery life, compact retro style, physical controls, and casual listening.
+Skip them if you need ANC, a carry case, water resistance, or consistently neutral audiophile sound.

 Pros